-Requirements for the finance major are: Bus 441, Ec 372 and 10 credits from Bus 341, 343, and 345.
+Requirements for the finance major are: Bus 441, Ec 372 and 10 credits from Bus 341, 343, 345, 446 or other approved 300 or 400 level finance course.
 Ec 471, 472 and 473 are strongly recommended.

 General Business

 The general business major provides the opportunity for a broad survey of business subjects.
 It is designed for students who intend to operate their own business enterprises, those who expect to attain greater specialization through on-the-job programs, or those who plan later to study in a specific area.